 You’ll first bake the cheesy potatoes uncovered for 45 minutes.
 During the last 5 minutes of baking, melt the remaining 2 tablespoons of butter and combine with corn flakes cereal.

 Step 4 – Add crushed corn flakes

-When the timer goes off, remove casserole from oven and sprinkle on the corn flakes.
+After 45 minutes of baking, place cornflakes on top of cheesy potato mixture.
 This is also where I’ll add another light sprinkle of more shredded cheese .

 Dig into the fresh cheesy goodness and wow your friends and family with this homemade casserole!